 - Not as fast as some other deflators

-This is a heavy duty unit from Boulder Tools, crafted from corrosion resistant brass fittings, braided air hose, and durable rubber casing.
+This is a heavy-duty unit from Boulder Tools, crafted from corrosion-resistant brass fittings, braided air hoses, and durable rubber casing.

 The gauge is an accurate instrument, manufactured in the geared Bourbon tube style.
 It allows you to check the PSI levels instantly.